 Whether you're going for minimalist or colorful, elegant or serious, these one pager CV templates are a good place to begin your search.

 This one-page resume option is clean and super easy to customize.
-The bold typography and simple layout make this simple one-page resume a standout choice for putting your best foot forward on your past career and educational experiences.
+The bold typography and simple layout make this simple one-page resume a standout choice.
+Put your best foot forward on your past career and educational experiences.

 - icons included to customize for your own experience

-- includes an additional cover letter template for a personalized introduction when needed
+- includes an extra cover letter template for a personalized introduction when needed

 A bold and minimalist option, this 1-page CV and resume template is easily customized with your own details.
 Just drop in your profile photo, education details, and experience to create a resume in a fraction of the time that it would take to build from scratch.
 The dark color scheme makes this resume easy-to-read.

-As I mentioned earlier, the time that a hiring manager will spend reviewing each resume is limited thanks simply to the number of applicants that most job postings will receive.
-All of these templates are about standing out from the crowd with a strong design option, and this choice is no exception.
+The time that a hiring manager will spend reviewing each resume is limited.
+All these templates are about standing out from the crowd with a strong design option, and this choice is no exception.
 Thanks to its minimalist design, this resume template creates great visual rhythm that makes it easy to review and focus on the candidate.